HDR-Development/hdr-website/src/information/contribguide.md

 - `autocancel_start` - The starting frame for a move part's autocancel window.
 Can be array notated similar to hitbox durations
 - `autocancel_end` - The ending frame for a move part's autocancel window
 - `landing_lag` - The landing lag of the move

+** Info data only needs to be defined in the first move part of each move if no subsequent move parts contain different values

 ### Hitbox Data
 - `id` - Hitbox ID